chrisgrieser/alfred-anime-search/README.md

 - <kbd>⏎</kbd>: Open at myanimelist.net.
 - <kbd>⌘⏎</kbd>: Copy the Japanese (romaji) title.
 - <kbd>⌥⏎</kbd>: Copy the `myanimelist` URL.
+- <kbd>⇧⏎</kbd>: Search for the title on an alternative site, such as a streaming website.

 [Due to an API limitation](https://github.com/jikan-me/jikan-rest/issues/529), indicators of streaming services can only be shown for the first search result.